Q. What do I need to know about arriving at Burning Man?

 A. Oh yeah?
 Well... come on out and join us as a volunteer!
 Or did you party too hard during the week to come help with Exodus?

 All snarkiness aside, staffing during Exodus is a major challenge for us.
 And it is for the reasons you are thinking.
 It’s the end of the event.
 Everyone is exhausted and just wants to go home and take a shower.
 No one wants to stand out in the sun and the dust.
 And yet, Exodus can’t run without volunteers.
 So, sign up and come out.
 It’s actually quite a fun job with a great crew.

 The Exodus & Traffic group is actually one part of the larger Gate, Perimeter and Exodus/Traffic department.
 It’s managed by the same crew that has been out on the playa for weeks, running a 24-hour operation.
 So no, we were not partying.

 Q. The road out during Exodus was really bumpy.
 What’s the deal?

-A. That’s what happens to Playa when 26,000 vehicles drive over it, especially at speeds over 10 MPH.
-We do try to maintain the surface with watering, but watering has it’s limit.
+A. That’s what happens to the playa when thousands of vehicles drive on it, especially at speeds over 10 mph.
+We do try to maintain the surface with watering, but watering has its limit.
 The slower you drive coming into and going out of the event, the less Gate Road is torn up.